Sambir

 Day 2: Trek to Meta (3560m/ 11670ft)

-Wake up to the crisp air of the Himalayas and the chirping sound of birds.
-Have a cup of tea or coffee with some snacks, and pack your backpack to start your trekking journey.
-As you make your way towards the day’s destination, you’ll get to Koto Checkpost, where you must register your permits.
+You’ll wake up to the crisp air of the Himalayas and the chirping sound of birds in Koto.
+Have a cup of tea or coffee with some snacks.
+After that, you’ll pack your backpack to start your trekking journey from Koto to Meta.
+This will take 6-7hrs and covers 14km (8.5 miles).
+As you make your way towards the day’s destination, you’ll arrive at Koto Checkpost.
+Here, you must register your permits.
+After registration, you’ll continue your trek by walking alongside the riverbank of Phu Khola.

 Itinerary Details